World's Largest Dungeon

 The World's Largest Dungeon is a Dungeons & Dragons adventure set entirely in an enormous dungeon.
 It is over 800 pages long and was produced by Alderac Entertainment Group in 2004.
 It also includes 16 full-color poster maps, making its single tome one of the largest campaign settings in one product.

 The players cannot leave the dungeon the way they entered because the entrance uses a one-way wall of force effect.
 This means that all supplies must be taken into the dungeon with them.
 The campaign is designed to take four to six characters from first level to 20th or above over the course of two real-time years and at least a year of game time.
 The dungeon contains examples of every type of monster in the System Reference Document as well as a few new ones.

 Publication history

 The World's Largest Dungeon was published in 2004 by Alderac Entertainment Group, and along with World's Largest City (2006), was one of the final d20 publications released by AEG.
 AEG advertised The World's Largest Dungeon as the largest sourcebook ever produced for d20, with 960,000 words and reprinting every monster found in the d20 SRD, on over 840 pages.
-AEG estimated that the book held enough material to be played for two years, and that was the largest role-playing game book ever produced at the time.
+AEG estimated that the book held enough material to be used in play for two years, and that was the largest role-playing game book ever produced at the time.